The Sicilian Defense: A Complete Guide for Intermediate Players

 Train every variation (Najdorf, Dragon, Sveshnikov, Scheveningen), common traps, and ELO-specific tips on our Sicilian Defense training page, built for players who want to actually remember their lines.

 Facing 1.e4 and tired of equal positions with Black?
-The Sicilian Defense begins with 1...c5, immediately creating an asymmetrical pawn structure that gives Black realistic winning chances from the very first move.
-The Sicilian, especially the Najdorf, plays for the full point rather than settling for equality, which is why it has been Black's most popular reply to 1.e4 at every level for decades.
+The Sicilian Defense begins with 1...c5, immediately creating an asymmetrical pawn structure that gives Black an unbalanced fight rather than a symmetric, equalizing position.
+The Sicilian plays for the full point rather than settling for equality.
+According to the Wikipedia entry on the Sicilian Defence, it is the most popular and best-scoring response to 1.e4 at the highest levels of play.
 This guide shows you the structure, plans, and variations behind those results.
 For broader context, see The 5 Best Chess Openings for Club Players and the best response to 1.e4 by rating level.

 Why 1...c5?
 The Strategic Logic